Greeters & Ushers

 - If it is rainy, have an umbrella with you.
 If needed, use an umbrella to escort people from the parking lot to the church entrance, ladies and children first, of course.

-- If people need information that you cannot provide, instruct them to visit the Welcome Station or to see one of the greeters at the doors of the church.
+- If people need information that you cannot provide, instruct them to visit the Welcome Desk or to see one of the greeters at the doors of the church.
 Have a bulletin with you for reference to information.

 - If you cannot make your assigned shift, be sure to ask someone to trade times with you, if possible.
 If you must cancel at the last minute, try to call the church office to inform someone: 628-5693.